ox/resume/readme.md

 + Built a variety of admin tools for the Concierge (customer support) team that enabled them to trace order history and resolve customer issues.
 + Collaborated on backend systems that normalize and keep remote inventory system products in sync with our DB, and how product changes affect customer purchases.
 + Participated in regular on-call rotation, and helped flesh out the monitoring and alerting systems to send alerts to the appropriate people.
 This reduced engineer frustration (mysterious system failures) and improved time to resolving issues considerably.
 + Maintained on-prem Phabricator instance to facilitate more effective code reviews.
 I also built several tools with the goal of reducing idle engineering hours and forgotten diffs.
-These tools reduced turn-around time for code reviews to minutes rather than hours.
+These tools reduced turnaround time for code reviews to minutes rather than hours.
 + Worked on testing infrastructure to reduce test duration, improve test result readability, and make testing as painless and consistent as possible.
 Eventually we were able to reduce average test times from 25 minutes to 3 minutes, all while increasing code coverage.

 #### Medium (June 2013 - August 2013)